 - Buy bleaching products which contain desensitizing agents.

-It is crucial that you consult with your Cherry Hill NJ dentist before the procedure.
-The dentist will conduct tests to determine the potential sensitivity and advise you on the procedures to use, in order to avoid extreme discomfort.
+It is crucial that you consult with Dr. Maliha before the procedure.
+She'll conduct tests to determine the potential sensitivity and advise you on the procedures to use, in order to avoid extreme discomfort.

 Schedule your consultation at Maliha Dental by calling (856) 222-3445 and learn how we can assist on giving you the brighter smile you're looking for!